 Knowledge of A1-A4, A6-A7 is acquired through lectures, seminars, independent reading and coursework.

 A4 is developed in particular in the second-year module 'Approaches to History'.

 A5 is the focus of the third-year independent dissertation.

 Knowledge and understanding of A1-A4, A6-A7 is continuously assessed through coursework and examination.

-Essays are the principal form of coursework assessment for history and sociology, supplemented by a range of other assessments which may include document analyses, reviews, and other shorter assignments; assessed presentations/seminar participation and oral contributions, in-class tests and self-reflexive journals.
+Essays are the principal form of coursework assessment for history and sociology, supplemented by a range of other assessments which may include document analyses, reviews, and other shorter assignments; assessed presentations/seminar participation and oral contributions, and in-class tests and self-reflexive journals.

 The independent dissertation tests knowledge of A5 in particular through a 12,000 word dissertation.